Pricing Book a Demo

 Companies placing products on the EU market have an additional imperative to acquire data on PFAS.
 The EU POPs Recast Regulation is one of the 70 market access requirements targeted by EU enforcement officials in the EU Market Surveillance Regulation.
 In addition to the creation of a centralized enforcement database, the regulation gives EU enforcement officials the ability to share information across the full regulatory spectrum for any articles placed on the EU market.

-The Assent Compliance Platform can help you acquire the data you need to determine which of your products are in scope of the EPA’s final ruling on long-chain PFAS in surface coatings.
+The Assent Sustainability Platform can help you acquire the data you need to determine which of your products are in scope of the EPA’s final ruling on long-chain PFAS in surface coatings.
 We also have the regulatory expertise to help you keep pace with broad regulatory priorities as they expand and mature under such legislation.

 For more information, contact our experts today.